Self-Employment Tax Calculator

 Self-employment tax is the combined Social Security and Medicare tax that self-employed individuals must pay.
 When you work as a W-2 employee, your employer pays half of these taxes (7.65%) and you pay the other half through payroll deductions.
 But when you're self-employed, you're both the employer and the employee — so you pay the full 15.3%.

 The 15.3% breaks down as follows: 12.4% goes to Social Security and 2.9% goes to Medicare.
-For 2025, the Social Security portion applies only to the first $176,100 of net self-employment earnings (this cap adjusts annually for inflation).
+The Social Security portion applies only up to the current annual wage base (this cap adjusts annually for inflation).
 The Medicare portion has no income cap — it applies to all earnings.
 Additionally, if your total earnings exceed $200,000 (single filers) or $250,000 (married filing jointly), you owe an extra 0.9% Additional Medicare Tax on the amount above the threshold.

 Who Pays Self-Employment Tax?